 If you have been charged with driving under the influence/driving while intoxicated (DUI/DWI) in New Jersey, you are facing numerous severe penalties.
 One of these penalties is the loss of your driving privileges.
 All DWI offenses carry driver’s license suspensions in New Jersey, with suspension terms ranging from three months to 20 years.
 Additionally, for commercial driver’s license (CDL) holders, a second DUI/DWI conviction can result in permanent loss of the right to drive for a living.
 Contact a Morristown DWI law firm quickly to save your driving privileges.

 New Jersey’s drunk driving laws are complex, and they impose different penalties under a broad range of different circumstances.
-If you are awaiting trial for a DUI/DWI charge in Morristown, NJ, here are the potential driver’s license suspensions that are on the table:
+If you are awaiting trial for a DWI charge, here are the potential driver’s license suspensions that are on the table:

 1. First-Time DUI/DWI with Blood Alcohol Concentration (BAC) below 0.10 Percent